knopflerfish/knopflerfish.org/osgi/bundles_opt/junit/readme.txt

   HTML.

-JUnit support in bundlebuild.xml
+JUnit support in bundlebuild_include.xml
 ----------------------------------------

-As a convenience, the ant/bundlebuild.xml script contains support for using the JUnit client.
+As a convenience, the ant/bundlebuild_include.xml script contains support for using the JUnit client.